 New Character Cavalcades

 We managed to catch a glimpse of Aurora, Ariel, Jasmine, Tiana and Belle on the Princess Cavalcade as they were just finishing their route.
-Other characters you might see passing by in their unique cavalcades at Disneyland Paris and Walt Disney Studios Park are Alice in Wonderland; Mickey, Minnie and Pluto on their tricycles; Stitch; Cruella de Vil; Remy and Aladdin.
+Other characters with unique cavalcades at Disneyland Paris and Walt Disney Studios Park were Alice in Wonderland; Mickey, Minnie and Pluto on their tricycles; Stitch; Cruella de Vil; Remy and Aladdin.

 New Selfie Spots

-While Disneyland Paris does not currently have character dining or Meet & Greet opportunities, there are a number of Selfie Spots scattered around Disneyland Paris and Walt Disney Studios Park throughout the day featuring a variety of Disney, MARVEL, Pixar and Star Wars characters.
+While there were no Disney character dining or Meet & Greet opportunities in summer 2021, there were a number of Selfie Spots scattered around Disneyland Paris and Walt Disney Studios Park throughout the day featuring a variety of Disney, MARVEL, Pixar and Star Wars characters.
+Disney character dining and Meet & Greets are now back at Disneyland Paris!

 New Premier Access